Lead character prominently features a woman of African descent/African Diaspora in a non-pornographic and/or non-stereotypical role.

 More About Requirements

-Films should be timely, or directly features issues, activities, politics that influence the lives of Black women around the world.
-Digital shorts, animation and experimental films may present any issue, but filmmakers should be Black women or prominently feature a Black woman character or issue.
+Films should be timely, or directly feature issues, activities, politics, social issues that influence or impact the lives of Black women around the world.
+Shorts, animation and experimental films may present any issue, but filmmakers should be Black women or prominently feature a Black woman character or issue.

-All films (digital, animation, etc.) must be transferred onto a DVD for screenings.
+All films must be transferred onto a DVD or Blu-ray for screenings.
 The IBWFF no longer accepts VHS or BETA tapes!

-If you’d like your film to be considered as a “premiere,” then it cannot be available online via such services as YouTube, Bebo, Hulu, Brightcove, etc. If you are using one of these services, your film may be considered for IBWFF TV, but not the film festival.
+If you’d like your film to be considered as a “premiere,” then it cannot be made available for public viewing via such streaming services as YouTube, Vimeo, Hulu, Brightcove, etc. If you are using one of these services, your film may be considered for the online film festival, but not the theatrical release film festival.